20.2 C

 Large, engine-powered, double-decked and medium-sized, motorized boats are the only vessels permitted for wildlife viewing tours in Uganda.
 The large boats remain on the river’s main channel, while the small boats can be used to explore the river’s narrow channels, allowing for closer encounters with wildlife.
 These boat tours operate from 11 a.m. to 1 p.m., 2 p.m. to 5 p.m., and 5:30 p.m. until the sun sets.
 Reservations can be made on arrival at the destination or through a tour operator.
 Where to go for boat based wildlife tours in Uganda

-Nile River boat cruise safari in Murchison Falls National Park
+Nile River boat cruise in Murchison Falls National Park

 Best for scenery, waterfalls and wildlife especially Nile crocodiles, African bush elephants and shoebill storks.